-I love a good 15 minute meal.
-And this one?
+We love a good 15 minute meal.
+And Kung Pao Chicken?
 It’s a total crowd pleaser.
 Why order take out when you can make it so easily at home?
 Plus, you never have to worry if the delivery guy accidentally spilled it on the sidewalk and scooped it back in the box.
-Or am I the only one who worries about that?
+Anyone else worry about that?

 You can easily adjust the spiciness level in this recipe to give it more or less “pao.”
 Just add more or less peppers.
-In this recipe I use rehydrated Chinese red chiles.
+In this recipe we use rehydrated Chinese red chiles.
 You can also use spicy red chile paste (found in the Asian section of your supermarket) or a fresh chile of your choice, either diced or sliced up.
-Add more or less depending on how spicy you want it.
-If you want to keep it kid friendly, you can even leave out the heat all together, but then it will mostly just be kung chicken 🙂
+Add more or less depending on how spicy you want your Kung Pao Chicken.
+If you want to keep it kid friendly, you can even leave out the heat all together, but then it will mostly just be Kung Chicken.

 Kung Pao Chicken